Behold our FTC disclosure masterpiece here. Updated Dec 4, 2025, this article contains one or more maps ...

 Starved Rock Bike & Hike (Hiking Trails)

-There are 10 trails at Starved Rock to choose from that are as long as 4.7 miles and as short as .3 miles - you can do that in your cycle boots!
+There are 10 trails at Starved Rock to choose from that are as long as 4.7 miles and as short as 0.3 miles - you can do that in your cycle boots!
 Matthiessen and Buffalo Rock state parks are also nearby and offer sights and hiking that are equally amazing and less crowded.
-My "go to" hike at Starved Rock is the St. Louis Canyon 1.5 mile hike which can be especially cool in the early spring if the ice fall has not melted yet.
+My "go-to" hike at Starved Rock is the St. Louis Canyon 1.5-mile hike, which can be especially cool in the early spring if the icefall has not melted yet.

 This route starts/ends at the parking lot at The Lodge at Starved Rock.
-Many of the trails can be accessed from here.
+You can access many of the trails from here.
 I've eaten the brunch buffet here but prefer a sandwich or cup of chili at the cafe at the other end of the lodge.
 It's quicker, lighter and more conducive to bike 'n' hikin'.

 Out On The Town(s)